bookofproofs/bookofproofs.github.io/_sources/history/late-ancient-world/diophantus.md

 * We do know three lemmas contained in The Porisms since Diophantus refers to them in the Arithmetica.
 * Bombelli did borrow many of Diophantus's problems for his own Algebra.
 * The most famous Latin translation of the Diophantus's Arithmetica is due to Bachet in 1621 and it is that edition which Fermat studied.
-* We began this article with the remark that Diophantus is often regarded as the 'father of algebra' but there is no doubt that many of the methods for solving linear and quadratic equations go back to Babylonian mathematics.
-* Diophantus was not, as he has often been called, the father of algebra.

 Born about 200, (probably) Alexandria, Egypt.
 Died about 284, (probably) Alexandria, Egypt.